jdiaz97/IUCNRedList.jl/README.md

 ### `species_by_country()`

-To get a list of species by country isocode:
+To get a list of species by country isocode

 ```julia
 species_by_country(isocode::String)